Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Methodology

-\textbf{\textit{Code change categorization.}} Similar to Ray et al. ~\cite{ray2014large} and Mockus et al. ~\cite{mockus2000identifying}, we identify commit logs that contain keywords such as ``error'', ``bug'', ``fix'', ``issue'', ``mistake'', ``incorrect'', ``fault'', ``defect'', ``flaw'', and ``vulnerability'' as bug-fix commits.
-When a developer submits a bug-fix commit, we observe whether there are code changes in the GPT-generated code snippets at the time of this commit.
-If code changes are detected, we task the three developers with examining whether the bug-fix information in the commit log corresponds to a bug fix applied to the GPT-generated code snippet.
-If so, it indicates that the GPT-generated code snippet contained a bug previously.
-Subsequently, we request the three developers, with the assistance of ChatGPT-4, to identify the type of bug.
-For code changes made for reasons other than bug fixes, we engage the three developers, with the assistance of ChatGPT-4, to analyze the types of code changes.
-Specifically, similar to the process of code categorization mentioned earlier, the three developers first utilize the ChatGPT-4 API to analyze the types of code changes for bug fixes or non-bug-related code changes.
-Following this, three software developers assess whether the classification by ChatGPT-4 is correct and make corrections if necessary.
-Furthermore, we also request these developers to identify specific lines of code that have been added or removed in the GPT-generated code.
+\textbf{\textit{Code change categorization.}} Following Ray et al. ~\cite{ray2014large} and Mockus et al. ~\cite{mockus2000identifying}, we identify commit logs that contain keywords such as ``error'', ``bug'', ``fix'', ``issue'', ``mistake'', ``incorrect'', ``fault'', ``defect'', ``flaw'', and ``vulnerability'' as bug-fix commits.
+When a developer submits a bug-fix commit, we observe whether there are code changes in the self-admitted GPT-generated code at the time of this commit.
+If code changes are detected, we task the three developers to examine whether the bug-fix information in the commit log corresponds to a bug-fix applied to the GPT-generated code.
+If so, it indicates that the GPT-generated code contained a bug previously.
+Subsequently, we request that the three developers identify the type of bug.
+For code changes made for reasons other than bug fixes, we also engage them to analyze the types of code changes.
+Specifically, similar to the code categorization process mentioned earlier, two developers first conduct pilot annotation on 40\% of the changes to build a preliminary classification system.
+A third developer reviews all cases with disagreements and organizes consensus discussions to determine the final classification system.
+Then, the two developers perform formal independent single-round annotation on the remaining 60\% of the changes.
+The Cohen’s Kappa coefficients for bug categorization and change type categorization are 0.79 and 0.77, respectively, indicating high inter-rater reliability.
+This process ultimately results in 6 categories of bug-fix code changes (Table \ref{tab:bugfixtype}) and 6 categories of non-bug-fix code changes (Table \ref{tab:nonbugfixtype}).